anoiio/EventService/README.md

 # EventService

-Purpose of this application is a case stady of implementing event logging service in go. <br />
+The purpose of this application is a case study of implementing event logging service in go. <br />

 EventService listens for POST http requests on localhost:8080/log